jupyter/nbconvert/docs/source/nbconvert_library.rst

     # create the new exporter using the custom config
     html_exporter_with_figs = HTMLExporter(config=c)

+    # Check that the list of preprocessor has been populated correctly.
     html_exporter_with_figs.preprocessors

 We can compare the result of converting the notebook using the original